• Skip to primary navigation

 How To Make Denim Thistle Flowers

-1..
-The first thing to do is to cut the jeans scraps into long strips.
+Step 1: The first thing to do is to cut the jeans scraps into long strips.
 The strips should be about 8cm wide and at least 40cm long.
-The longer the strip of denim the bigger the thistle jeans flower.
+The longer the strip of denim, the bigger the thistle jeans flower.

-I cut the denim from several different pairs of jeans in different shades of indigo.
+I cut the denim from several pairs of jeans in shades of indigo.
 However, you can use just the same pair of jeans if you want flowers in the same shade of blue.
-You just need one of these strips per flower.
+You need one of these strips per flower.

 Cutting strips of denim

-2. Next, fold the long strip of denim in half lengthways then stitch along the bottom edge to hold the fold in place.
+Step 2: Next, fold the long strip of denim in half lengthways, then stitch along the bottom edge to hold the fold in place.
 The strip should be folded so that the wrong sides are touching.

-Top tip: If you do not want to do any sewing then simply glue the two edges hold the fold in place.
+Top tip: If you do not want to do any sewing, glue the two edges to hold the fold in place.

 Denim strip fold in half

-3. Then, with a pair of scissors cut into the crease of the folded denim strip.
-The cuts should be about 5-6mm wide and about 2cm long.
+Step 3: Then, with scissors, cut into the crease of the folded denim strip.
+The cuts should be about 5-6mm wide and 2cm long.
 Cut along the whole length of the strip of denim.

 Cutting the folded denim strip